uk000/goto/README.md

         </tr>
         <tr>
           <td rowspan="1"><pre>--startupScript<br/> {shell command}</pre></td>
           <td>List of shell commands to execute at goto startup.
 Multiple commands are specified by passing multiple instances of this arg.
-The commands are joined with ';' as separator and executed using 'sh -c'. </td>
+The commands are joined with ';' as a separator and executed using 'sh -c'. </td>
           <td rowspan="1"></td>
         </tr>
         <tr>